Leptin Resistance: Symptoms, Causes + How To Heal From This Weight Loss Resistance Hormone Problem

-You don’t have to look very far to find some ubiquitous fitness center or personal coach promoting their “guaranteed” methods to lose weight, get fit, or sport six-pack abs, not to mention the ubiquitous fitness centers and personal coaches, yet somehow we are the heaviest, sickest generation in human history.
+You don’t have to search very hard to find some ubiquitous fitness center or personal coach promoting their “guaranteed” methods to lose weight or get fit.
+Yet somehow we are the heaviest, sickest generation in human history.
 In functional medicine we know the truth: weight gain is a symptom, not the cause of health problems.
 We have to get healthy to lose weight, not lose weight to get healthy.

-If you can’t seem to lose weight despite exercising and eating a diverse diet of good food, you probably have weight loss resistance, which is a sign that something more is going on than a simple lack of willpower or the occasional indulgence.
+If you can’t seem to lose weight despite exercising and eating a diverse diet of nutritious food, you probably have weight loss resistance, which is a sign that something more is going on than a simple lack of willpower or the occasional indulgence.
 Bodies are designed to maintain a steady, healthful weight, so if yours isn’t, chances are the problem won’t be solved by the next fad diet.
 Instead, I suggest making health a priority.
 Only then will you be able to lose weight and look and feel great, without all the effort and deprivation.
 I’ve seen it thousands of times in my practice: weight loss is a natural by-product of radiant health.